-• Seminar in Ecuador: The Seminar in Ecuador is planned for the Spring Semester in alternate years.
-This adventurous study abroad program provides a comprehensive integrated exposure to the social and ecological diversity of Ecuador.
-Students have the opportunity to assess our rapidly evolving relationship with Latin America through first-hand exposures to the tremendously diverse people and physical environments of Ecuador.
-The primary goal of the program is to foster understanding of the need for multi-disciplinary approaches to conserving the biological and cultural diversity of developing nations.
+Seminar in Ecuador: This adventurous program provides a comprehensive integrated exposure to the cultural and ecological variety of Ecuador.
+Students assess our rapidly evolving relationship with Latin America through coursework in Spanish language, Biology and Literature.
+This semester-long program fosters understanding of the need for multidisciplinary approaches to conserving the biological and cultural diversity of developing nations.
+A visit to the Galapagos Islands is often an option.
+A member of the Baldwin-Wallace faculty accompanies students on this study tour.